Childhood, Youth and Education Studies BA (Hons)

 Course overview

-A Childhood, Youth and Education Studies degree can open the door to a range of rewarding areas of practice working with children and young people.
+A Childhood, Youth and Education Studies BA (Hons) degree can open the door to a range of rewarding areas of practice working with children and young people.

-• Get the opportunity to take part in a range of exciting international and UK based educational experiences2.
+• Take the opportunity to engage in a range of exciting international and UK based educational experiences2.

 A star in the centre of a rosette.